SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 1. Weekly discussion questions: a few points each

-4. Attend Planetarium Show: +10% Extra Credit to all regular assignments and quizzes
+5. Attend Planetarium Show: +5% Extra Credit to all discussion questions and quizzes

 You have an excellent textbook, with very rare occurrences of confusing presentations.
 Your primary learning source will be your text, and I expect you to read material assigned prior to class.
 We will use class time to summarize the most important points, answer questions about the assigned reading, and do in-class work that illustrates the main concepts.
 In other words, you will be responsible for your learning, with modest help from traditional lecture presentation.
 I will also use class time to present information not included in your book, such as recent information in astronomy, and to amuse you with anecdotes from my own experiences.